amanPras/che-che4z-lsp-for-cobol/README.md

 If you do not have Java on your workstation, COBOL Language Support uses the native binary (engine.exe) to execute.
 If your environment does not allow engine.exe to execute, contact your system administrator to add an exception for engine.exe.

-## Integration with Zowe Explorer and Explorer for Endevor
+## Integrate with Zowe Explorer and Explorer for Endevor

 Integrating COBOL Language Support with the Zowe Explorer and Explorer for Endevor extensions let you:

 - Load your data sets containing COBOL code directly from the data set tree.
 - Load your COBOL code directly from Endevor elements.
-- Enable automatic copybook retrieval from the mainframe.
+- Enable remote copybook support.

-Both Zowe Explorer and Explorer for Endevor are available as part of the [Code4z extension pack](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack).
+Both Zowe Explorer and Explorer for Endevor are available as part of the [Code4z foundation pack](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack).
 A Zowe Explorer `zosmf` or `zftp` profile with credentials and a connection URL is also required to retrieve copybooks from mainframe data sets.

 To enable automatic dependency retrieval from Endevor, ensure your site has enabled the Endevor REST API version 2.16 or higher (PTF LU09053).

 <a href="https://www.openmainframeproject.org/all-projects/zowe/conformance"><img alt="This extension is Zowe v3 conformant" src="https://artwork.openmainframeproject.org/other/zowe-conformant/zowev3/explorer-vs-code/color/zowe-conformant-zowev3-explorer-vs-code-color.png" width=20% height=20% /></a>

-## Features
+## Language and LSP Features
 COBOL Language Support provides the following COBOL syntax awareness features:

 ### Autocomplete